boylett/Philips-Hue-PHP/README.md

     $Bridge->sendCommand('lights/3/status', array("bri" => 255));

-Below is a list of available payload arguments for the `status` command, which is realistically the only command type you will need to access.
+Below is a list of available payload arguments for the `status` command

 | Parameter | Acceptable Values | Effect |
 | --------- | ----------------- | ------ |